ind4skylivey/0ptiscaler4linux/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
+We welcome contributions from the Linux gaming community!
 Whether it's:

 - 🐛 Bug reports
-- ✨ Feature requests
+- ✨ Feature requests for Linux gaming optimization
 - 📝 Documentation improvements
-- 🎮 New game profiles
+- 🎮 New game profiles for Steam/Proton games
-- 🖥️ GPU profile optimizations
+- 🖥️ GPU profile optimizations for AMD/Intel/NVIDIA
-- 🧪 Testing and feedback
+- 🧪 Testing and feedback on Steam Deck

-Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.
+Please see [Contributing Guide](docs/CONTRIBUTING.md) for guidelines.

 ---